Perondas/discord_workshop_update_tracker/README.md

-# Discord Workshop Update Tracker
+# Discord Workshop Update Tracker Bot

 This is a simple bot that will periodically check if a steam workshop item has been updated.
 If it has, it will send a message to a discord channel.

 ## Commands
-* /mod_add - Add a mod to the list of mods to check for updates
+* /item_add - Add a item to the list of items to check for updates
-* /mod_remove - Remove a mod from the list of mods to check for updates
+* /item_remove - Remove a item from the list of items to check for updates
 * /register_channel - Register a channel to send update messages to
 * /set_schedule - Set the interval for checking for updates
-* /mod_batch_add - Add a list of mods to the list of mods to check for updates
+* /item_batch_add - Add a list of items to the list of items to check for updates
-* /list_mods - List all the mods that are being checked for updates
+* /list_items - List all the items that are being checked for updates
 * /help - Show a list of commands
 * /info - Show information about the bot
 * /restart - Restart the tracking job for your server

-All the commands are purely slash commands, so you can use them by typing /command_name They can also all be configured to be used by a specific role only.
+All the commands are purely slash commands, so you can use them by typing /item They can also all be configured to be used by a specific role only.

 ## Permissions